 A few of the lines that get me every time:

-Our ideas held no water, but we used 'em like a dam.
+Our ideas held no water, but we used 'em like a dam.and

 All our favorite songs were playing so we could shake, shake, shake, shake, shake.